ZijingMo/After_Graduation/DOM_Projects/Loan Calculator/img/ReadMe.md

-This file is regarding the loading GIF for the index.html
+This file is regarding the loading GIFs for the index.html.
+Welcome to add more GIFs for enriching the webpage's elements.